-A motion was made by Vice Mayor Moss, seconded by Commissioner from Ouasi-Judicial/ Resolution removed Perkins. that the TABLED and POSTPONED the February 26.
+A motion was made by Vice Mayor Moss, seconded by Commissioner Resolution Perkins. that the Ouasi-Judicial/ be removed from TABLED and POSTPONED the February 26.
 2019 City to Commission Meeting.
 The motion carried by a unanimous voice vote.

 16. 19-59 P.H.
 2019-15: (PUBLIC HEARING 2ND READING)